IEDC-Bled School of Management

 IEDC-Bled School of Management, located in Bled, Slovenia, is a business school.
 It was founded in 1986 upon an initiative of Slovenian business community as the International Executive Development Center.

-IEDC is dedicated to executive education only, operates independently from any university, and is run by a group of faculty under the President and Dean Professor Danica Purg, who has served as the dean since the inception.
+IEDC is dedicated to executive education only, operates independently from any university, and is run by a group of faculty under the President and Dean, Professor Mislav Ante Omazić.
 IEDC utilizes unique teaching methods: for example, it "has long been a champion of art as a tool in leadership development" (Anderson, 2008), integrated topics such as 'Sustainability for Competitive Advantage" throughout all long programs, and offers one-on-one mentorship with senior leaders for its Executive MBA participants.

 The core intention of IEDC-Bled School of Management is to be an agent of change in the region, so courses, professors, and activities are selected to continuously challenge countries with transitional economies to increase business quality and results.
 To this end, IEDC has founded CEEMAN–Central and Eastern European Management Development Association, the European Leadership Center, the Slovenian chapter of the United Nations Global Compact, and other regional and international initiatives.